 General Surgery Claims

-Our medical negligence team specialises in general surgery negligence and have extensive experience in a wide variety of general surgery claims.
+Our medical negligence solicitors specialise in general surgery negligence and have extensive experience in a wide variety of general surgery claims.

 General surgery refers to the following types of claims: